 On to the Forbidden City, located at the exact center of the ancient city of Beijing, where it served as the imperial palace during the mid-Ming and Qing Dynasties.
 Known as the Palace Museum today, its extensive grounds cover 720,000 square meters, 800 buildings and more than 8,000 rooms.
 The Forbidden City is listed by UNESCO as the largest collection of preserved ancient wooden structures in the world and was declared a World Heritage site in 1987.
 Next, enjoy a special lecture, class and demonstration of Chinese Shadow-boxing in the park.

 Continue to Tian'anmen Square for a complimentary group photo.
 The square was originally built in 1417 during the Ming Dynasty.
 At 440,000 square meters, Tiananmen Square is the largest open square in the world.
 It was here that the People's Republic of China was proclaimed by Mao Zedong on October 1, 1949.
 After lunch at a nearby local restaurant, return to your hotel for the balance of the afternoon at leisure.
-Tonight, enjoy Beijing's most famous (and delicious) culinary treat--Peking Duck.
+Tonight, enjoy Beijing's most famous (and delicious) culinary treat—Peking Duck.
+Then join your fellow travelers for the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
 Breakfast, lunch & dinner provided.